muratk5n/thirdwave/en/README.md

 ---

-India has good sunshine capacity as well, I mentioned the neighboring China more but the difference between them and India is about 30 Watts per square meter.
+India has good sunshine capacity as well, I mentioned the neighboring China more but the difference between them is about 30 Watts per square meter.
 See [map](https://pbs.twimg.com/media/FCtre5sWEAgFFp9?format=png&name=small)

 ---